alalfakawma/easyHex/README.md

 * size = text size (eg. '25px') (default 16px).
 * weight = text weight (eg. '700').
 * padding = padding of the div text element (default 20px)
+* cc = custom classname for the text object, this will add on to the text class

 Eg -